jlong5795/songs-challenge/README.md

 There's some bugs in the current implementation that could use fixing, a small design refresh, and an opportunity to introduce some new functionality as well.

 While we like to be transparent with code reviews and Pull Requests, for this challenge you'll need to clone this repository into a private repository (they're free these days!) on your account.
-Once you're done with the challenge, you can commit your changes on a branch there, open up a Pull Request, and send us the link.
+Once you're done with the challenge, commit your changes on a branch there, open up a Pull Request, and send us the link.

 ### Bugs (everyone creates bugs, we squash 'em on "Bug Fix Friday")
  - Paginating past page two doesn't work.